smultronbusken/skeleton.djs/README.md

       return  this.customIds.find(cid => cid.customId === interaction.customId)
     }

-    // If this return true, then the execute() method will run. execute = async (interaction: CustomIdInteraction, context: T) => {
+    execute = async (interaction: CustomIdInteraction, context: T) => {
         let customId = interaction.customId;
         // Do something depending on the custom id